-independent auditor's report (cont)
+auditor's report (cont)

+MATTER

-MATTER AUDIT RESPONSE Impact of the Covid-19 outbreak on consolidated financial statements (note 36) The South African economy has been deeply impacted by the Covid-19 pandemic and the resulting nation-wide lockdown which has been in effect since 27 March 2020.
+Impact of the Covid-19 outbreak on consolidated financial statements (note 36)

+The South African economy has been deeply impacted by the Covid-19 pandemic and the resulting nation-wide lockdown which has been in effect since 27 March 2020.
 After the initial lockdown the government implemented a risk-based lockdown level approach which saw the easing of certain limitations.
 However, the lack of a clear timeline on lifting of the various lockdown levels causes further socio-economic uncertainty.

 Whilst the situation is still evolving, based on the information available at this point in time, the directors have assessed the impact of Covid-19 on the business and have concluded that adopting the going concern basis of preparation is appropriate.

 Due to the impact of Covid-19 and the uncertainty surrounding the final impact of Covid-19 on the group, it was judged to be a key audit matter .

+AUDIT RESPONSE

 We have performed the following audit work to evaluate the impact of Covid-19 on the group's business operations and the ability to continue as a going concern in the foreseeable future.

-We obtained an assessment performed by management and reviewed the assessment, which included, inter alia the following: recalculating and analysing the solvency and liquidity of Primeserv and its subsidiaries; examining the cash flow forecasts and evaluating whether management's conclusion regarding going concern is appropriate; evaluating the key assumptions in the assessment prepared by management and assessing the reasonableness of assumptions used given the information existing at the date of the audit procedures; recalculating and testing commitments and contingencies for accuracy; obtaining going concern representations for Primeserv and its subsidiaries from those charged with governance to support the going concern assumption; and Other Information The directors are responsible for the other information.
-The other information comprises the information included in the document titled Primeserv Group Limited Integrated Repo 2021, which includes the General Information, Board Member Profiles, Report of the Audit, Governance and Risk Committee The directors are responsible for the preparation and fair presentation of the consolidated financial statements in accordance with International Financial Reporting Standards
+We obtained an assessment performed by management and reviewed the assessment, which included, inter alia the following:

+- recalculating and analysing the solvency and liquidity of Primeserv and its subsidiaries: - examining the cash flow forecasts and evaluating whether management's conclusion regarding going concern is appropriate; - evaluating the key assumptions in the assessment prepared by management and assessing the reasonableness of assumptions used given the information existing at the date of the audit procedures; - recalculating and testing commitments and contingencies for accuracy; - obtaining going concern representations for Primeserv and its subsidiaries from those charged with governance to support the going concern assumption; and - evaluating the adequacy and appropriateness of the disclosure of Covid-19 implications on Primeserv and its subsidiaries.

+Other Information

-Profiles, Report of the Audit, Governance and Risk Committee, Statement of Responsibility by the Board, the Board Report, Management Committee Profile, Notice of the Annual General Meeting and the Company Secretary's Certificate as required by the Companies Act of South Africa.
+The directors are responsible for the other information.
+The other information comprises the information included in the document titled Primeserv Group Limited Integrated Report 2021, which includes the General Information, Board Members Profiles, Report of the Audit, Governance and Risk Committee, Statement of Responsibility by the Board, the Board Report, Management Committee Profile, Notice of the Annual General Meeting and the Company Secretary's Certificate as required by the Companies Act of South Africa.
 The other information does not include the consolidated or the separate financial statements and our auditor's reports thereon.